ESGF/esgf-test-suite/README.md

 ## Requirements:

 - Shell environment
-- Python 2.6 or higher
+- Python 2.7 or higher (but not 3.x)
 - Firefox
 - Globus-url-copy (Globus Toolkit)
 - Nose